kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 * hotels, restaurants and others should implement a common interface, si that you can dispatch polymorphously.
 If you don't do this, adding a few new places, e.g. `SushiBar` class, implies the creation of more attributes and respective methods to get those elements,
 * the constructor receives an `ArrayList`, which binds an implementation detail to the list abstraction.

 So, given this poor design (Fig 1.1, Listing 1.1), how could we reduce coupling a `Guide` to other elements?
 The most obvious alternative would be to put less responsibilities in the `Guide`.
-This reduces coupling to other elements and, as a side effect, keeps the class focus on what it should do, i.e., the class is easy to understand, test, and maintain.
+This reduces coupling to other elements and, as a side effect, keeps the class focus on what it should do, i.e. the class is easy to understand, test, and maintain.

 For example, a `Guide` does not need to be concerned about its visibility and we can group different places (restaurants, hotels, bars, etc) contained in a guide under the idea of a point of interest (Fig. 1.2).
 These two changes reduce the responsibilities of the `Guide` class, thus reducing coupling (Listing 1.2).

 ![LooselyGuideUML](MEDIA/assets/grasp/LooselyGuideUML.png)